BGCastro89/BGCastro89/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... -->

-### Hello World 👋
+### Hello 👋

-I', Brian Castro, a backend and fullstack software engineer currently living on the Olympic Peninsula in Washington, soon to be in San Francisco.
+I'm, Brian Castro, a backend and fullstack software engineer currently living on the Olympic Peninsula in Washington, soon to be in San Francisco.

 - 🏢 Currently working at [BadgeList](www.badgelist.com)
 - 🔭 Currently Buidling Stargazr, a webapp for finding the best places to go stargazing